 For example, the UK has the largest installed capacity of offshore wind in the world, but the ability to capture this energy and purposefully deploy it can increase the value of this clean energy; by increasing production and potentially reducing costs.

 Every day engineers at National Grid and electricity grids worldwide must match supply with demand.
 Managing these peaks and troughs becomes more challenging when the target is to achieve net zero carbon production, by phasing out fossil fuel plants that have traditionally been used to manage these peaks and troughs, but battery energy storage facilities can replace a portion of these so-called peaking power generators over time.

-The UK government estimates technologies like battery storage systems – supporting the integration of more low-carbon power, heat and transport technologies – could save the UK energy system up to £40 billion by 2050, ultimately reducing people’s energy bills.
+The UK government estimates technologies like battery storage systems – supporting the integration of more low-carbon power, heat and transport technologies – could save the UK energy system up to £40 billion ($48 billion) by 2050, ultimately reducing people’s energy bills.

-In the US, Ken-Ichi Hino, Director of Energy at National Grid Renewables, the US renewable energy arm of National Grid Ventures, says: “Storage enables further renewable generation, both from an operational and reliability perspective.
+In the US, Ken-Ichi Hino, Director of Energy at National Grid Renewables, says: “Storage enables further renewable generation, both from an operational and reliability perspective.
 It’s also a key piece of our utility customers’ ongoing evolution and transition to renewables.
 We see significant opportunity for pairing energy storage with our solar projects moving forward.”

 Battery energy storage systems are considerably more advanced than the batteries you keep in your kitchen drawer or insert in your children’s toys.
 A battery storage system can be charged by electricity generated from renewable energy, like wind and solar power.

 Intelligent battery software uses algorithms to coordinate energy production and computerised control systems are used to decide when to keep the energy to provide reserves or release it to the grid.
 Energy is released from the battery storage system during times of peak demand, keeping costs down and electricity flowing.

 This article is concerned with large-scale battery storage systems, but domestic energy storage systems work on the same principles.